openstack/openstack-manuals/doc/ha-guide/source/networking-ha-l3.rst

 Run Networking L3 agent
 =======================

-The neutron L3 agent is scalable, due to the scheduler that supports Virtual Router Redundancy Protocol (VRRP) to distribute virtual routers across multiple nodes.
+The Networking (neutron) service L3 agent is scalable, due to the scheduler that supports Virtual Router Redundancy Protocol (VRRP) to distribute virtual routers across multiple nodes.

 To enable high availability for configured routers, edit the :file:`/etc/neutron/neutron.conf` file to set the following values:

 .. list-table:: /etc/neutron/neutron.conf parameters for high availability
    :widths: 15 10 30